 - As we study and meditate on God’s Word, keeping it in our hearts and minds, it cause us to prosper spiritually and experience true success in life (Josh.
 1.8; Ps.
 1.1-3).

 - It helps us recognize the difference between truth and error (Acts 17.11).

 - It prepares us to share the Gospel and the hope we have in Christ (1 Pet.
 3.15).

 - It prepares us for the “one-anothering” (teaching, admonishing, and encouraging) we are called to do in the family of God (Col. 3.16).

-- It prepares us to teach our children or the next generation (Deut.
+- It prepares us to teach our children and the next generation (Deut.
 6.6-7).

 - It provides us with hope and encouragement (Rom.
 15.4).